glzbcrt/page-tracker/README.md

 I am basically generating a random id using a function I found on the Internet and persisting this id in the browser local storage.
 This id, the page being rendered and the timestamp are sent to the Page Tracker API where they are recorded and published to the all consumers of the Event Feed.

+## Heroku and Travis CI

+You can find an instance of this application running on Heroku at https://glzbcrt-page-tracker.herokuapp.com.

+I am building this application using Travis CI.
+Check the builds history at https://travis-ci.org/glzbcrt/page-tracker.